erossiter/pythoncourse2018/README.md

 | Day08 | Tues 8/21 | Data structures |HW5 assigned (due Mon.
 8/27)      |
 | Day09 | Fri 8/24 | Sql |     |

+- Course materials created by Matt Dickenson with slides added by Betul Demirkaya and changes over the years made by Dave Carlson, Michelle Torres, and myself.
+Prior versions of course can all be found on GitHub.